kawashirov/distant-horizons/Readme.md

 1. Download and extract the zip of the project
 2. Download the core from https://gitlab.com/jeseibel/distant-horizons-core and extract into a folder called `core`
 3. Open a command line in the project folder
-4. Run the commands: `./gradlew assemble` and `./gradlew mergeJars`
+4. Run the commands: `./gradlew assemble`
 6. The compiled jar file will be in the folder `Merged`

 **If in terminal:**
 1. `git clone --recurse-submodules https://gitlab.com/jeseibel/minecraft-lod-mod.git`
 2. `cd minecraft-lod-mod`
 3. `./gradlew assemble`
-4. `./gradlew mergeJars`
-5. The compiled jar file will be in the folder `Merged`
+4. The compiled jar file will be in the folder `Merged`

 >Note: You can add the arg: `-PmcVer=1.?` to tell gradle to build a selected MC version instead of having to manually modify the `gradle.properties` file.